Burden of Proof: How it Works

 - to the standard required by the applicable standard of proof.

 - beyond reasonable doubt

-In commercial claims and civil claims: whether it's a claim for in tort, negligence, employment law, or breach of contract claim - the standard of proof is the "balance of probabilities".
+In commercial claims and civil claims: whether it's a claim for in tort, negligence, employment law, or breach of contract claim - the standard of proof is the balance of probabilities.
 In criminal proceedings, the standard of proof is "beyond reasonable doubt".